-Captain America and Iron Man find themselves on opposite sides in a film released one year ago today.
+Captain America and Iron Man find themselves on opposite sides in a film released two years ago today.

 Captain America: Civil War is written by Christopher Markus and Stephen McFeely and directed by Anthony and Joe Russo.
 It was released in theaters across the United States on May 6th, 2016.